rackerlabs/docs-offerings/docs/general-api-info/faults.rst

 Faults
 ======

-..
-COMMENT: Adapt this topic to provide information that is relevant for your product.

 API operations that return an error return one of the fault objects described in this section.
 All fault objects extend from the base fault, ``serviceFault``, for easier exception handling  for languages that support it.

 .. _faults-service: